Our injury team works closely with charities that can help our clients in their recovery and rehabilitation

 We work closely with charities whose aims include supporting people with the types of injuries often encountered in major trauma cases.
 This benefits our clients because we can put them directly in touch with the relevant charities, and by liaising with these charities, we increase our own knowledge of the services available to support our clients in their recovery.

-Aspire is a national charity that provides practical help to people who have been paralysed by Spinal Cord Injury.
-Their services include:
+Aspire helps to provide practical help to people who have been paralysed by Spinal Cord Injury and operates nationally.

 Tel: 020 8954 5759

 Headway promotes understanding of all aspects of brain injury and provides information, support and services to survivors, their families and carers.
 In addition, Headway campaigns to reduce the incidence of brain injury.

 Their services include helping brain injury survivors come to terms with their new circumstances, re-integrate into family and community life, and maximise their opportunities and choices; practical and emotional support for families and carers; local support services through their UK network; and providing practical rehabilitation.

 Helpline: 0808 800 2244

 The Child Brain Injury Trust is a charity that supports children, young people, their families and professionals and helps them come to terms with what has happened and how to deal with the uncertainty that the future may hold.